hefeust/domulo/README.md

 - it allows filtering nodes and querying against them
 - it's designed to be fast and developper-friendly

 It uses internally a Block Memory Pool (preallocated memory) which is a combination of an array of contiguous blocks and a lookup hashmap.
-This datastructure can hold other graph data structures such as Finite State MAchines, Entity Relational Diagrams and many more.
+This datastructure can hold other graph data structures such as Finite State Machines, Entity Relational Diagrams and many more.

 ## DISCLAIMER (WIP)